-Under the Ontario Human Rights Code, every person has a right to equal treatment in the provision of services and facilities, occupation of accommodation, contracts and in employment.
-Under the Occupational Health and Safety Act, all employers are required to have a policy, program, information and instruction regarding workplace harassment.
+Under the Ontario Human Rights Code (OHRC), every person has a right to equal treatment in the provision of services and facilities, occupation of accommodation, contracts and in employment.
+Under the Occupational Health and Safety Act (OHSA), all employers are required to have a policy, program, information and instruction regarding workplace harassment and the employer is obligated to develop and maintain the workplace harassment program in consultation with the joint health and safety consultant.

-The Board is committed to be respectful and to equitable service delivery and employment practices.
-The goal of this Policy is to recognize the dignity and worth of every person (service recipient or employee) and to create a climate of understanding and mutual respect
+Exhibition Place is respectful and committed to equitable service delivery and employment practices.
+The goal of this policy is to recognize the dignity and worth of every person (service recipient or employee) and to create a climate of understanding and mutual respect.

-The Board condemns harassment, denigration, discriminatory actions and the promotion of hatred.
-The Board will not tolerate, ignore, or condone discrimination or harassment and is committed to promoting respectful conduct, tolerance and diversity at all times.
+Exhibition Place condemns harassment, denigration, discriminatory actions and the promotion of hatred.
+Exhibition Place will not tolerate, ignore, or condone discrimination or harassment and is committed to promoting respectful conduct, tolerance and diversity at all times.
 All employees are responsible for respecting the dignity and rights of their co-workers and the public they serve.
-The Board's Human Rights and Anti-Harassment/Discrimination Complaint Policy & Procedures provides a range of dispute resolution options for employees who believe that they may have experienced discrimination and/or harassment.
+This policy provides a range of dispute resolution options for employees who believe that they may have experienced discrimination and/or harassment.